 Abstract

+Background

-The COVID-19 pandemic has led to major economic and social crises.
-Vaccination found as instrumental in controlling the COVID-19 pandemic; The number of new cases significantly decreases while the restriction were removed.
-In the first stage the vaccine campaign covered ages 16 years old according to APA approval.
-Recently it was extended to 12 years old and up, but there is parents vaccine hesitancy.
-There is a wide research regarding acceptance of COVID-19 vaccination, most of them covered adults and were made before the vaccine was available.
-It is important to analyze this subject concerning children especially after the parents experienced the vaccine by themselves.
+The COVID-19 pandemic has led to major economic and social crises globally.
+Vaccination has been instrumental in controlling the pandemic, with numbers of new cases decreasing rapidly even as restrictions to control the spread of the virus were removed.
+The first stage of the vaccination campaign covered individuals ages 16 years old, according to APA approval.
+The campaign was recently extended to those aged 12 years old and upwards, but there is vaccine hesitancy among some parents.
+While there is research to suggest broad acceptance of COVID-19 vaccination, most of this research concerned adults and was conducted before the vaccine was made available.
+It is important to investigate attitudes among parents towards vaccinating their children, especially once parents have experienced the vaccine for themselves.

+Methods

-The data were collected using online questionnaire during April 2021, and covered 516 parents.
-This research represents a holistic approach that combines factors previously found in the literature and distinguishes between 3 populations: 12-16, 6 -12 and 0-6 years.
+Data were collected via an online questionnaire during April 2021; 516 parents participated.
+This research adopted a holistic approach that combines factors previously reported in the literature.

+Findings

+The acceptance of COVID-19 vaccination varied, at 44·7%, 53·2%, and 66·4% among parents with children aged 0–6, 6–12, and 12–16 years, respectively.

+Interpretation

-The acceptance of the COVID-19 vaccine varied by children age group: 66.4, 53.2 44.7 percent respectively .The results of this study indicate that different sets of variables affect the willingness to vaccinate the children for each child age group.
-The willingness for children vaccine is associated with parents experience with COVID-19, judge the knowledge as pro child vaccine, benefits, barriers and severity.
-There is no additional explanation effect for the demographic and the health record and behavior factors above those concerning COVID-19.
+The results of this study indicate that different sets of variables affect the willingness of parents to vaccinate their children, depending on their child’s age.
+The willingness to vaccinate children is associated with parents’ experience with COVID-19, judge the knowledge as pro child vaccine, benefits, barriers and severity.
+There is no additional explanation effect for the demographic and the health record and behaviour factors above those concerning COVID-19.

 The results prove that the timing of the survey is curtail especially after own experience with the vaccine, have more information about the effectiveness and side effects of it.
-The parents decision to vaccines themselves may substitute the roll of the demographic and the health behavior record aspects.
+Parents’ decision to have the vaccines themselves may substitute the role of the demographic and the health behaviour record aspects.

+Funding

+None.

 Keywords

-Child, Vaccine Hesitancy; COVID-19; Health Belief Model; parents vaccine, type of vaccine information.
+Child, vaccine hesitancy; COVID-19; Health Belief Model; parent vaccination, type of vaccine information.

 Declarations:

-Funding: No funds, grants, or other support was received

 Conflicts of interest/Competing interests: The authors have no conflicts of interest to declare that are relevant to the content of this article.

 Availability of data and material (data transparency)